-- 1 That to facilitate an achievable solution to providing improved swimming pool facilities for the local community, Council acknowledges that the General Manager will focus on developing a proposal which meets the essential criteria for a public swimming pool and one which is affordable in the context of Council's forward capital works program. - 2 That the General Manager report to the Council on this matter not later than March 2003.
+- That to facilitate an achievable solution to providing improved swimming pool facilities for the local community, Council acknowledges that the General Manager will focus on developing a proposal which meets the essential criteria for a public swimming pool and one which is affordable in the context of Council's forward capital works program. - 2 That the General Manager report to the Council on this matter not later than March 2003.

+Subject/File No: GOONELLABAH RECREATION CENTRE

+(P22522)

-Subject/File No: GOONELLABAH RECREATION CENTRE (P22522) Prepared By: Alex Wilford, Recreation Planner Reason: To inform Council of the results of community consultation regardi proposed Goonellabah Recreation Centre ng the Objective: To obtain Council's resolution to advance the Goonellabah Reci Centre proposal reation Management Plan Ac vity: Community Services
+Prepared By: Alex Wilford, Recreation Planner

+Reason: To inform Council of the results of community consultation regarding the proposed Goonellabah Recreation Centre

+Objective: To obtain Council's resolution to advance the Goonellabah Recreation

+Centre proposal

+Management Plan Activity: Community Services